AronToYou/wavgen/docs/source/how-to/define.rst

 an inherited method.

 .. note::
    Variables in all CAPS are global values, being either a constant or parameter.
-See :mod:`~wavgen.config`
+See :mod:`~wavgen.constants`

 The example code aims at defining a humble **square wave**.
 Notice how ``SquareWave(Waveform)`` is `extending` the ``Waveform`` class::